marcostolosa/ios-penetration-testing-cheat-sheet/README.md

 ```

 Check the source code for more instructions.
 You can also paste the whole source code directly into Frida and call the methods as you prefer.

-Sometimes, deeplinks can be used to bypass biometrics.

 ## 6. Frida